liuyehcf/BlogSource/_unposts/Interview.md

 1. What is the purpose of the "auto" keyword in C++11?
     > The "auto" keyword in C++11 enables automatic type deduction for variables based on their initializer, enhancing code readability and reducing the need for explicit type declarations.

-1. What are the differences between function templates and class templates in C++?
-    > Function templates in C++ enable generic functions for different data types, while class templates allow the creation of generic classes for various data types.

 1. Explain the concept of lambda expressions in C++11.
     > Same as Java